Watagon/learning-freeswitch/README.md

 ```

-Obs: sngrep2 is a fork of sngrep with support for RFC2833 DTMF and MRCP support.
+Obs: sngrep2 is a fork of [sngrep](https://github.com/irontec/sngrep) with support for RFC2833 DTMF and MRCP support.

-## Test-based development
+## Test-driven development

-When developing solutions with freeswitch, we need to provide test scripts confirming their proper behavior.
+When developing solutions, we need to provide test scripts confirming their proper behavior.

-So we use node.js [zeq](https://github.com/MayamaTakeshi/zeq) module that permits to specify functional tests.
+So we use node.js [zeq](https://github.com/MayamaTakeshi/zeq) module that permits to write functional tests.

 This is a simple library that permits to sequence execution of commands and wait for events triggered by the commands.

-Then [sip-lab](https://github.com/MayamaTakeshi/sip-lab) is used to make/receive SIP calls.
+Then [sip-lab](https://github.com/MayamaTakeshi/sip-lab) is used to make/receive SIP calls and perform media operations (play/record audio files, detect digits, send receive fax, etc).

 So we combine these two libraries to write functional SIP tests.
-You can see a sample here: https://github.com/MayamaTakeshi/sip-lab/blob/master/samples/simple.js
+You can see a generic sample (not involving freeswitch) here: https://github.com/MayamaTakeshi/sip-lab/blob/master/samples/simple.js

 ## Running a sample test script